tekgourou/SecureX-Workflows/Duo/README.md

   This workflow give you access to quarantine user in Duo from the SecureX AO contextuel menu.

 - Azure AD - lockdown user (not documented yet)

-# For any question please reach out to me at alexandre@argeris.net or aargeris@cisco.com